SENSUIKAN!

 1 August 1935:

-During maneuvers off Ise Bay, the I-6 collides with the destroyer AKATSUKI and damages her periscopes.
+Off Ise Bay.
+At 1427, during joint maneuvers, submerged I-6 collides with destroyer AKATSUKI, damaging her periscopes.
 Departs the area for Yokosuka for repairs.

 10 November 1941: Operation "Z":

 Saeki Bay.
-The I-6 is in Vice Admiral Shimizu Mitsumi's (former CO of ISE) Sixth Fleet under Rear Admiral (later Vice Admiral) Yamazaki Shigeaki's (former CO of OCA YAKUMO) SubRon 2 in Captain Takezaki Kaoru's SubDiv 8 with the I-4, I-5 and the squadron's flagship, the I-7.
-LtCdr Inaba Michimune Michimune (former CO of I-121) is the I-6's Commanding Officer.
+I-6 is in Vice Admiral Shimizu Mitsumi's (former CO of ISE) Sixth Fleet under Rear Admiral (later Vice Admiral) Yamazaki Shigeaki's (former CO of OCA YAKUMO) SubRon 2 in Captain Takezaki Kaoru's SubDiv 8 with the I-4, I-5 and the squadron's flagship, I-7.
+LtCdr Inaba Michimune (former CO of I-121) is I-6's Commanding Officer.

 16 November 1941: